PoisotLab/ms_straight_lines/manuscript.md

 [@Mart92].
 Finally, the parameters values we found for the power law were also comparable to earlier estimates [@BrosOstl04].
 All of these models were fit with a negative binomial observation model, which has an additional parameter, $\kappa$, which is sometimes called a "concentration" parameter.
 This value increases from the top of our table to the bottom, in the same sequence as predictive performance improves in +@tbl:comparison.
 This indicates that the model predictions are more concentrated around the mean predicted by the model ( +@tbl:parameters, column 1).

-Our parameter estimates for the flexible links model are ecologically meaninful.
+Our parameter estimates for the flexible links model are ecologically meaningful.
 For large communities, our model should behave similarly to the constant connectance model and so it is no surprise that $\mu$ was about 0.09, which is close to our value of 0.12 for constant connectance.
 In addition, we obtained a rather large value of 24.3 for $\phi$, which shrinks the variance around the